Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-To further refine this observation we quantitatively reconstruct the photoexcited atomic motion using the diffraction data, with only few assumptions.
-We proceed as follows, we first fit Eq.~(\ref{eq:intensity of DECP decomposition}) to obtain $B_{hkl}^{(i)}$.
-Then based on equation 2, we can use $B_{hkl}^{(i)}$ and eigen displacements as shown in Fig.~\ref{fig:raw data} (c), to obtain a dimensionless amplitude $\alpha_i$ of each mode~\footnote{From DFT we obtain interatomic force constants and recast them into the dynamical matrix $D(\bf{k})$~\cite{born1954dynamical,ashcroft1976solid}.
-The solutions to $D({\bf{k}}) \epsilon_{{\bf{k}}}^{(i)}=\omega_{i}^{2}({\bf{k}})\epsilon^{(i)}_{{\bf{k}}}$ yield the orthonormal eigenvectors $\epsilon_{{\bf{k}}}^{(i)}$, where ${\bf{k}}$ represents the wave vector.
-We only discuss zone center phonon (${\bf{k=0}}$) and simplify the notation $\epsilon_{{\bf{k=0}}}^{(i)}$ to $\epsilon^{(i)}$.
-The A$_g^{(i)}$ displacement of the $\sigma$ atom ${\bf{u}}_{\sigma}$, is proportional to the reduced amplitudes $\alpha_i$, and the eigen displacement, which is the eigenvector normalized by square root of atomic masses:
+To further refine this observation we quantitatively reconstruct the photoexcited atomic motion using the diffraction data.
+We will show below in Fig.~\ref{fig:reconstruction} (a) that the observed $\Delta z^{(1)}_{\rm Sn}>0$ which we illustrate using Bragg peak (21$\bar{1}$) as an example in Fig.~\ref{fig:Ag1 mode}, is consistent for all measured Bragg peaks and excitation fluences.
+We first use Eq.~(\ref{eq:intensity of DECP decomposition}) to obtain $B_{hkl}^{(i)}$ for each individual Bragg peak $(hkl)$ and each excitation fluence.
+Then based on Eq.~(\ref{eq:structure factor}), we use $B_{hkl}^{(i)}$ and the eigendisplacements, shown in Fig.~\ref{fig:raw data} (c), to obtain a dimensionless amplitude $\alpha_i$ [67].

-${\bf{\epsilon}}^{(i)}_{\sigma}$ is the atomic projection of the eigenvector.
-In the main text Fig.~\ref{fig:raw data}~(c) we show eigen displacements scaled by a factor of 30. }.
-The change in the fractional coordinates $\Delta x_{s}(t), \Delta z_{s}(t)$ are expressed as a linear combination of the eigen displacements with respective amplitudes $\alpha_i$s.
 Fig.~\ref{fig:Ag1 mode} (b) shows the dynamics of $z_{\rm{Sn}}^{\text(1)}$, the A$_g^{(1)}$-projected $z_{\rm{Sn}}$ displacements, extracted from the (21$\bar{1}$) peak under nominal absorbed fluences 0.4, 1.2 and 2.2~mJ/cm$^2$.
-The A$_g^{(1)}$ motion increases $z_{\rm{Sn}}$ from the initial value $z_{\rm{Sn}}=0.09$, instead of decreasing it towards $z_{\rm{Sn}}=0$, the position of the Cmcm phase.
-The fact that photoexcitation produces a shift of the soft mode quasi-equilibrium position \emph{further away} from Cmcm, signals an instability associated with a new transient structure.
 For reference, we also show the $z_{\mathrm{Sn}}^{(1)}$ displacement in picometers (pm) on the right y-axis in Fig.~\ref{fig:Ag1 mode} (b).
+The A$_g^{(1)}$ motion increases $z_{\rm{Sn}}$ from the initial value $z_{\rm{Sn}}=0.09$, instead of decreasing it towards $z_{\rm{Sn}}=0$, the atomic position of the Cmcm phase.
+The fact that photoexcitation both softens the the A$_g^{(1)}$ mode and produces a shift in its quasi-equilibrium position \emph{further away} from Cmcm, signals an instability associated with a new transient structure.